The quality of water you use in your Keurig can significantly impact the quality of your coffee drink.

 You can test the water hardness level using this kit.

 Generally, if the hardness is below 100 ppm, it is acceptable.
-It is strictly not recommended use water with hardness above 200 ppm as it will require frequent descaling of the machine and may also seriously damage your machine.
+And if the hardness is above 200 ppm it will require frequent descaling of the machine and can also seriously damage your machine.
+It can also make the taste of Keurig coffee burnt or bad.

 Don’t get me wrong here and don’t start using distilled water that is completely free from minerals to make coffee.

-A trace amount of Minerals in water are useful in extracting flavors from coffee grounds and preparing a delicious cup of coffee.
+A trace amount of Minerals in water is useful in extracting flavors from coffee grounds and preparing a delicious cup of coffee.

 Here are the standards of water from the Specialty Coffee Association: